TuringTooling/novel-code-sandbox/README.md

 - **Better performance:** Direct access to host resources
 - **GPU integration:** Seamless NVIDIA GPU access without special configuration
 - **User namespace:** Runs as unprivileged user by default

+### Choosing the Right Tool

+**Use Docker/Podman when:**
+- You need strong isolation between container and host
+- You're developing on a personal workstation
+- You want familiar container behavior
+- You need easy debugging and development workflows

+**Use Enroot when:**
+- You're working in HPC/cluster environments
+- You need maximum performance with minimal overhead
+- You require seamless GPU access
+- You're running in environments where Docker/Podman aren't available
+- Your workload benefits from direct host resource access

 ### Integration with HPC Schedulers
 Enroot works well with job schedulers like SLURM: